AhmedElsherbini/Convert_and_print/README.md

 # Convert_and_print

-This script is based on the designed to convert a multifasta file to fasta file.
+This script is designed to convert a multifasta file to many fasta files.

-Then if you want to print the the a text file named a manyfiles.list which contains the name of the files in your folder.
+Then, you can print a text file named a manyfiles.list which contains the name of the files in your folder.